 Climate change and human health

 - Extreme-weather related events.
-Extreme weather, such as the storms drenching Northern California this winter and heat waves in Australia, Pakistan, India, and even the U.S., are not just an inconvenience, they are deadly.
+Extreme weather, such as wild storms and severe droughts Northern California and heat waves in Australia, Pakistan, India, and even the U.S., are not just an inconvenience, they are deadly.
 According to conference presenter, Dr. Kim Knowlton from the Natural Resources Defense Council and Mailman School of Public Health at Columbia University,

 “Heat waves…are the #1 cause of U.S. weather fatalities on average over the last 30 years, causing more deaths than tornadoes, floods, and lightening.”